LuceliaP/LuceliaP/README.md

-👩‍💻 Lucelia | Python beginner
+👩‍💻 Lucelia | Programmin Student
 📚 Learning with real projects
 💡 Passionate about challenges and constant growing
 🚧 Under construction, just like any good code 💬